How to Use Social Media to Boost Your Fundraiser

 Why should we use social media to boost our fundraiser?

 Social media expands reach beyond your email list, creates real-time urgency, and makes sharing effortless.
-With mobile-first posts and links/QR codes, supporters can register or donate in seconds and invite friends to do the same.
+With mobile-first posts and links, supporters can register or donate in seconds and invite friends to do the same.
+According to CharityAuctions.com platform data, more than 50,000 organizations have used CharityAuctions since 2007.

+Facebook for broad reach and local community engagement.
+Instagram for visual content, stories, and reels.
 X (Twitter) for live updates and partner shout-outs.
 LinkedIn for corporate sponsors, professionals, and matching gifts.
-TikTok for short vertical video and creator collabs.
-Instagram and Facebook for broad reach, stories, reels, and events.
+TikTok for short vertical video and creator collaborations.